 - Shelf life

-Having an ERP that can store, search for, and define these critical elements of each inventoried product, whether a component or completed item, becomes critical in a chemical company.
-In addition, the system must be able to store, convert, and use multiple measures, both those that are user-defined.
+Having an ERP that can store, search for and define these critical elements of each inventoried product, whether a component or completed item, becomes critical for a chemical company.
+In addition, the inventory management system must be able to store, convert and use multiple measures, both those that are user-defined.

 5. Formula or Recipe Management

-Chemical industry companies rely heavily on formulas or recipes to track usage and maintain accurate and consistent final products.
-Tracking multiple measurements, integrating formulas with available inventory, ordering new supplies, and scaling for the production floor are all key complexities, and are critical in quality control.
+Chemical companies rely heavily on formulas or recipes to track usage and maintain accurate and consistent final products.
+Tracking multiple measurements, integrating formulas with available inventory, ordering new supplies and scaling for the production floor are all key complexities, and are critical in quality control.

-Your ERP should be able to assist with formula management, cross-referencing those recipes with production schedules, inventory, and supply chain logistics.
+Your ERP should be able to assist with formula management, cross-referencing those recipes with production schedules, inventor, and supply chain logistics.
 Among the features a robust ERP can provide are:

 - Multi-recipe options to account for quality variances or capacity differences among work sites or configurations